 Expanding the Personal and Professional Networks of Immigrants through Connector Programs

-In this webinar, you will learn how connector programs strengthen international professionals’ ability to participate in regional job markets and obtain meaningful employment.
+In this webinar, participants learned how connector programs, from Halifax to St. Louis to Detroit, strengthen international professionals’ ability to participate in regional job markets and obtain meaningful employment.
 Many operate on a referral basis by which foreign-born residents, international students, and young professionals grow their professional networks by meeting with established professionals in their field, more established residents who share their cultural, national, and ethnic heritage, or other volunteers interested in assisting international newcomers in the region.
-Join us to learn from organizations that are leading successful connector programs, from Halifax to St. Louis to Detroit.

 Gracie Xavier – Skilled Program Administrator and Community Artist with vast experience delivering programs and services to constituents of diverse ethnic and socio-economic backgrounds to achieve social, economic, and educational success.